Shin Seibijō Station: Lines

-Adjacent stations

 History

 The station opened on 27 September 1993.

 Passenger statistics

-In fiscal 2011, the station was used by an average of 3,156 passengers daily.

 Surrounding area

 The station serves the maintenance facilities of Haneda Airport and is mainly used by airline and support industry workers.
-It is located adjacent to the JAL Maintenance Center, which houses the JAL Sky Museum, and is within walking distance of the ANA Maintenance Center which is also used for public tours.
+It is located adjacent to the JAL Maintenance Center, which houses the JAL Sky Museum and the Safety Promotion Center, and is within walking distance of the ANA Maintenance Center which is also used for public tours.